Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Come up with new spec for banner ads.
 Larger, PNG, maybe with transparency.
 * Automation: Switch to VS2013.
 Banner changes/support.
 * Maybe don't use custom font, since it looks even less like a native app?
 Or just use it for headings?

+* UI feedback from user:
+  - put region selector in connect tab; people will feel like they're doing something
+  - too much text in Settings pane (looks like Chrome setting); maybe show help text on demand
+  - too much separation (legend for simple shit is too big)
+  - VPN Mode: on/off; remove extraneous "use vpn mode text"

 ## Longer-term TODO